 The DZNE investigates the causes of diseases of the brain and the nervous system and develops novel strategies for prevention, treatment, and patient care.
 Our research focuses on “neurodegeneration”, a pathological, slowly progressing phenomenon characterized by neuronal damage and dysfunctions, which can ultimately lead to cell death.
 Neurodegeneration may cause dementia, movement disorders and other serious health issues.
-It manifests in a wide spectrum of diseases including Alzheimer’s, Parkinson’s, ataxias, Lou Gehrig’s disease and childhood onset neurodegenerative disorders.
+It manifests in a wide spectrum of diseases including Alzheimer’s, Parkinson’s, amyotrophic lateral sclerosis (ALS), ataxias and childhood onset neurodegenerative disorders.

 We aim to improve quality of life of patients and relatives.
 Therefore, the DZNE’s scientific strategy comprises various research areas ranging “from bench to bedside”, our scientists cooperating across disciplines to support translation of scientific findings into medical application.